SnapLib/typescript-cliofo/README.md

 ## Prefix character

-A ***prefix character*** is simply any single character.
-This character is used to denote *flag* and *option* command line interface arguments.
+A ***prefix character*** is a string used to denote *flag* and *option* command line interface arguments.

 ## Operand

-An ***operand*** is any command line interface argument that isn't prefixed by the prefix character.
+An ***operand*** is any command line interface argument that isn't prefixed by a prefix character.

 ## Flag

-A ***flag*** is any command line interface argument that is prefixed by only a single prefix character.
+A ***flag*** is any command line interface argument that is prefixed by only a a single prefix character.

 ## Option

-A ***option*** is any command line interface argument that is prefixed by 2 or more prefix characters.
+A ***option*** is any command line interface argument that is prefixed by 2 or more adjacent prefix characters.